-The website includes the A- Z of drugs, a publications page for download or ordering of resources, information for Aboriginal people and a new section for parents.
+The website includes the A- Z of drugs, a publications page for download or ordering of resources, information for Aboriginal people and a new section for families.

 A new ‘Alcohol Program’ was introduced to the Get Healthy Service in May 2016 to support adults who want to better manage their weight through reducing their alcohol consumption.

-The Get Healthy Information and Coaching Service ® (Get Healthy Service) is a free telephone service staffed by qualified health coaches aimed at supporting adults make lifestyle changes regarding healthy eating, physical activity and to reach and maintain a healthy weight.
+Get Healthy Information and Coaching Service® (Get Healthy Service) is a free telephone service staffed by qualified health coaches aimed at supporting adults make lifestyle changes regarding healthy eating, physical activity and to reach and maintain a healthy weight.

 Uniting NSW/ACT operates the Medically Supervised Injecting Centre which provides a medically supervised environment where those who intend to inject their own drugs are able to do so more safely.
 MSIC also provides health-related advice and helps clients access other services including alcohol and other drug treatment.